ErikKaum/example-zig-mlx-bindings/README.md

 }
 ```

 But to get more of the benefits that Zig offers it's probably beneficial to create some thin wrappers and utilities around the C API.
-I've started thinkering with this in the `src/bindings_example`.
+I've started tinkering with this in the `src/bindings_example`.
 Something like so:

 ```zig
 pub const String = struct {